GoFetchDeliveries/Tasks/ISSUE_TEMPLATE.md

-If it's a bugreport, please fill the template below.
-If it's a feature, remove it and write a description.
+If it's a bugreport, please fill the template below and remove the instructions.
+If it's a feature, remove the whole text and write a description.

 ## Overview

 In a couple of sentences, write the description of the issue.

-For iOS bugs write:
+For iOS bugs replace the versions:

-* iOS app version: v1.4.1
+* iOS app version: 1.4.1.
-* iOS version: 10.1
+* iOS version: 10.1.

-For Web bugs write:
+For Web bugs replace the versions:

 * Brower: IE 10.